scRaul/ParticleSim/ReadME.txt

   (If no arguments provided default simulation will be of 50 particles for 300 frames)

+TO VIEW options:

+ 1. Open up screen.html, after a bit of flickering, sim play smooth
+ 2. Use a video editing software to make a video of png images in img folder

 MAKE CLEAN removes executable and backup files: